 Are you still wearing bikinis or do you prefer bathing suits?

-My preference is still for a bikini as I find them more comfortable and, on my body, still more flattering.
+I still prefer bikini as I find them more comfortable and, on my body, still more flattering.

 I’m not interested in getting a tan and always protect my skin with high SPF sunscreen.
 Here is why I feel you too should embrace your beautiful pale skin!